Iran attack decision nears, Israeli elite locks down

 The central role Iran plays in Netanyahu's deliberations is reflected in the huge map of the Middle East hanging by the door of his office.
 Israel lies on one edge, with Iran taking pride of place in the centre.

-Experts say that within a few months, much of Iran's nuclear program will have been moved deep underground beneath the Fordow mountain, making a successful military strike much more difficult.
+Experts say that within a few months, much of Iran's nuclear programme will have been moved deep underground beneath the Fordow mountain, making a successful military strike much more difficult.

 LOCKDOWN